Owen Mir, lifelong supporter of the newspaper and the local arts, dies at age 77

 This early traveling was likely the source of Mir’s appetite for knowledge and exploration, Vernon Mir, 74, said.

-Mir liked to joke, “ he was the only Mensa drop out – that he knew of,” Vernon Mir said.
-“He was always interested in learning and meeting and talking to people.”
+Mir liked to joke: “He was the only Mensa drop out – that he knew of.”

+Vernon Mir added: “He was always interested in learning and meeting and talking to people.”

 Between a couple of enlistments and several years in the reserves, Mir spent nearly three decades in the military.